 Commissioners are Elected Officials

 Commission seats are filled through the partisan political system.
 All Daggett County positions are At-Large positions and represent the entire county.
-Commissioners are elected for a four year term; two commissioners, Commissioner Jack Lytle and Commissioner Clyde Slaugh, were elected in the 2014 election and re-elected in 2018, while Commissioner Randy Asay was elected in 2016.
+Commissioners are elected for a four year term; Commissioner Jack Lytle was elected in the 2018 election and re-elected in 2018.
+Commissioner Randy Asay was elected in 2016 and re-elected in 2020.
 Commissioner Clyde Slaugh resigned as of January 31st, 2019.
-The Commission appointed Matt Tippets as Interim Commissioner through 2020.
-This Page last updated: February 12, 2019
+The Commission appointed Matt Tippets as Interim Commissioner through 2020 and was then elected in 2020.